mic-dev-x/ytgulptutorial25062021/README.md

-# youtube gulp.js tutorial 2021
+# Youtube Gulp.js Tutorial 2021
 Video: https://youtu.be/JQRomtTQv2E

 Imagine you want to automate some boring tasks like: